minhnhat-dev/learning/listening-english.md

 - pick up (phrasal verb): buy something
     -> Could you pick up socks from store on your way home from work?

+### college graduation
+- Idioms:
+    - pass with flying color: passed a class or test with high marks
+        - Many student passed the test with flying colors
+    -  drop out of school: stop attending school, quite school
+        - My sister drop out of school because she didn't have money to pay for tuition.
+- left: not used up remaining
+    - My daughter has one year left of high school
+    - There are two cookies left, Can I have them ?
+- up in the air: undecided
+    - Our travel plans are up in the air until weather improves

+### College life
+- a walking encyclopedia: someone who seems like known everything.
+- have the right stuff: have needed skills to succeed
+    - She has the right stuff into any school She chooses

+### Daily schedule
+- burn the candle at both ends: work excess that affect to your physical and emotional well-being
+- work one's tail off: work very hard.

+---- Listening script----
+Vocabulary:
+1. get off work(v): finish work
+-

+-  So, what’s your usual day like?
+You always seem so busy.
+    - 1 ngày bình thường của bạn như thế nào?
+Bạn luôn luôn dường như rất là bận
+- Well, I usually get up around 5:00 a.m. and work on the computer until 6:00.
+    - Tôi thường thức dậy khoảng 5h và làm việc trên máy tính cho đến 6h
+- Why do you get up so early?
+    - Tại sao bạn thức dậy sớm vậy?
+- Well, I have to leave home at twenty to seven (6:40 a.m.)so I can catch a bus at 7:00 o’clock.
+It takes me about twenty minutes to walk to the bus stop from my house.
+    - Tôi phải rời khỏi nhà vào 7h kém 20(6h40), để Tôi có thể bắt 1 chiếc xe bus vào lúc 7h đúng, Tôi mất khoảng 20 phút để đi bộ từ nhà đến bến xe buýt.
+- And what time do you get to work?
+    - Và bạn làm việc vào lúc mấy giờ?
+- Uh, my bus takes about an hour to get there, but it stops right in front of my office.
+    - Xe bus của tôi mất khoảng 1h để đến đó, nhưng nó dừng đúng ngày trước văn phòng của tôi.
+-  And what time do you get off work?
+    - Bạn hoàn thành công việc vào lúc mấy giờ.
+- Uh, around 5:00 o’clock.
+Then, we eat dinner around 6:30, and my wife and I read and play with the kids until 8:00 or so.
+    - khoảng 5h đúng, sau đó, chúng tôi ăn tối khoảng 6h30, và vợ của tôi và tôi đọc sách và chơi với bọn trẻ cho đến 8h hoặc lâu hơn.
+- So, when do you work on your website?
+You said one time that you create it at home?
+    - Khi nào bạn làm việc trên website của bạn?
+Bạn từng nói rằng bạn tạo ra nó tại nhà ?
+- Well, my wife and I often watch TV or talk until 10:00 o’clock.
+She then often reads while I work on my site, and I sometimes stay up until the early hours of the morning, but I try to finish everything by one or two.
+    -